StreetStrider/bridge/readme.md

 **6B**.
 Make `all` config accessible directly on `cfg`, i.e merge it to the `cfg` itself.
 If you have `port` option in your `cfg.hjson` it will be accessible via `cfg._.main.port`, `cfg._.merged.port`, `cfg._.all.port` or simply `cfg.port`.
 The last form is OK but can lead to conflicts in rare cases when you're not fully understand your own config schema.
 In that cases use precision namespaces (`merged` is the good way).

 **7**. bridge will also expose some helper functions ontop of it (like `$get`).
-If that conflicts with your config schema, just access directly to underlying `merged` or `all` or use helpers on its own to access such conflicting names.
+If that conflicts with your config schema, just access underlying `merged` or `all` namespaces directly or use helpers on its own to access such conflicting names.

 ## helpers API
 `cfg.$get(path: string | string[], defval: any)` — retrieve option from `all` by string / dotpath / array path ([object-path#get](https://www.npmjs.com/package/object-path)).
 If option is not present `defval` is used (or undefined by default).